Welcome to Counterpoint, a series in which we challenge commonly held ideas about well-known products. This time: illegible watches.

 There are more factors that can affect the ease of time-telling.
 Watch out for shiny hands on dark dials as they can seem to disappear in certain lights — a good watch will be as legible as possible in all situations.
 Skeletonized watches can be cool, but it’s notoriously difficult to find the hands against an exposed mechanical movement.
-A watch’s hour and minute hands should be also easily distinguishable from one another.
+A watch’s hour and minute hands should be also immediately distinguishable from one another.

 Ultimately, simple dials with matte textures and bold elements will be the most legible — it’s no coincidence that dive watches and pilot’s watches are defined by those characteristics and continue to be among the most popular watch categories.

 Legible watches are beautiful watches

 Designing watches with usability in mind doesn’t mean that they can’t also be attractive.
 On the contrary: the most iconic and timeless watch designs of all time share at least one common trait, and that’s — you guessed it — strong legibility.

 Brands do a disservice to consumers by producing watches that place dazzle and quick turnover above functionality and user experience.
 Many watch buyers don’t know how to judge legibility nor fully appreciate its importance, and they can’t be blamed — but watch companies themselves should know better.
 Unfortunately, it’s up to watch buyers to arm themselves with knowledge and perspective before making hasty investments.

 Mr. Biver’s emphasis on why people make a purchasing decision, rather than why they will enjoy or even use a product, seems cynical.
 The poor septuagenarian Hublot watchmaker who had the unreasonable task of creating a useless watch thrust upon him protested that he had been “fighting all his life for accuracy and legibility.”
 That’s a noble fight.
 As a watch buyer, you can honor him by simply asking yourself: is the watch in question easy to read?